 Meanwhile, David got into personal troubles and ended up joining the Marines without finishing his senior year in high school.
 Following a two-year hitch, David returned to Moorhead.
 We went to a few parties together but gradually drifted apart.
 Before long I enlisted in the military and later moved to Minneapolis but occasionally returned to the Fargo-Moorhead area to visit family and friends.

 The last time I recall seeing David was in December 1988 when I came home for Christmas.
 By this time David had married a woman named Kim.
 The three of us got together one night at their apartment in Fargo.

 In recent years I attempted to find David on Facebook without success.
-It wasn't until after searching through other web sites I discovered what happened to my old friend.
-In 2002 David was arrested and charged with a misdemeanor (the above mug shot was the only photo I could find of him).
-Three years later David died in a drowning incident in northern Minnesota.
-He was 41 years old and had been divorced from his wife.
+It wasn't until after searching through other websites I discovered what happened to my old friend.
+In 2002, David was arrested and charged with a misdemeanor (the above mug shot was the only photo I could find of him).
+Three years later, David died in a fishing accident.
+He was 41 years old and divorced from his wife.

 I hope David Rask was in right standing with the Lord at the time of his death.
 If so, I look forward to seeing David in heaven and thanking him for connecting me with people God used to get the gospel to me.
 In the meantime, I will keep on fulfilling the Great Commission.
 Our time on earth is short compared to eternity.